2013 Chrysler 200 Interior

 - "All controls are mounted high and in the center of the dashboard, and are within easy reach." -- Consumer Guide

-The 2013 Chrysler 200 sedan’s 13.6 cubic-foot trunk is on the small side for an affordable midsize car.
+The 2013 Chrysler 200 sedan’s 13.6-cubic-foot trunk is on the small side for the class.
 The 200 convertible has 13.3 cubic feet of trunk space with the top up and 7 cubic feet with the top down, which is good for a convertible.
 One reviewer likes that the convertible’s trunk is still capable of holding larger items, even with the top down, which is a rare compliment for a hardtop convertible.